 d.
 Soft Drinks – finally, a cold refreshing soft drink can quench your thirst or ease up when you choke yourself while eating quickly.

-For more delicious recipe, visit Eat Like Pinoy!
+For the more delicious recipe, visit Eat Like Pinoy!

 Best Pork and Chicken Adobo Recipe

 - 1 lb Pork cut into serving pieces

 - 1 lb Chicken cut into serving pieces

 - ¾ cup Vinegar

 - ½ cup Cooking Oil

 - In a casserole, combine pork and chicken with garlic, soy sauce, vinegar and water.

 - Add pepper and bay leaf.
 Simmer for 45 minutes over medium to low heat.